netone-g/health-survey-bot/README.md

 ```sh
 sls deploy
 ```
-If the stage is omitted, it will be as follows.
+If the stage is omitted, it will be same as follows.
 ```sh
 sls deploy --stage=dev
 ```